Bus passengers should wear face coverings, scan the QR code on each bus, and pre-book for Connector and Southlink services.

 - Secondary school students aged 16-19 years (wearing school uniform or with sufficient ID) may travel to and from school on a child's fare.

-- Children (aged 17 and under) of Community Services Card holders also quality for a concession fare when card is presented.
+- Children (aged 17 and under) of Community Services Card holders (with concession applied to registered Bee Card).
 The child will be asked to confirm the relationship between themselves and the person named on the card, and their age.
 The child will not be asked for ID.

-- Holders of SuperGold Cards can travel for free on off-peak services (9am-3pm and after 6.30pm weekdays, and all Saturday services).
+- SuperGold Card Holders can travel for free on off-peak services (9am-3pm and after 6.30pm weekdays, and all Saturday services). (with concession applied to registered Bee Card)

-- Passengers aged 65 or over, and without a SuperGold Card, qualify for a senior citizen fare.
-Please show driver your ID.
+- Passengers aged 65 or over, and without a SuperGold Card, qualify for a senior citizen fare. (with concession applied to registered Bee Card)

 - People with disabilities may be eligible for Access fares.